 Once a bag is opened, Purity recommends that the coffee is consumed within 15 days.

-What toxins and mold does Purity Coffee test for in their coffee?
+What toxins and mold do they test for in their coffee?

 This information isn’t clearly available on the main website, however in the help section of their website you can find more details.

 Is Purity Coffee gluten-free?

 Yes, it has one ingredient, 100% arabica coffee.